 Featured works by: Andrea Mueller, Ben Poechman, Carly Blackburn, Cary Lopez, Chantelle Pellerin, Dave "Pepe" Petko, Helen Wojick, Kate Zessel, Kris Kups, Liz Thompson, Natasha Plumridge, Siobahn Joseph, Stan Matwychuck, Taka Sudo, Vanessa Stark, and more!

 All proceeds from the auction went towards supporting the Whistler Health Care Foundation and the work they do to keep our community safe and healthy.

 Experience Whistler at Home | Music & Art

-Even though live art and music are not permitted, the RMOW is supporting local artists and musicians through the Experience Whistler at Home initiative.
+When live art and music were not permitted, the RMOW supported local artists and musicians through the Experience Whistler at Home initiative.

-Local artists will be painting wooden trees from their home and creating short videos to share this experience with the Whistler community.
-Local musicians will also provide a small piece of original music for the social media videos.
-It’s a perfect collaboration and provides a small work opportunity for artists and musicians that would normally be hired for our winter animation program.
+Local artists painted wooden trees from their home and created short videos to share their experience with the Whistler community.
+Local musicians also provided a small piece of original music for the social media videos.
+It was a perfect collaboration and provided a small work opportunity for artists and musicians that would normally be hired for our winter animation program.

 Please share the videos, if you can, to show your support for Whistler’s local artists and musicians.